philippeaellig/postfinance/README.md

 # Parameter filters #
 ParameterFilters are used to filter the provided parameters (no shit Sherlock).
-Both ShaIn- and ShaOutParameterFilters are provided and are based on the parameter lists defined in the Ogone documentation.
+Both ShaIn- and ShaOutParameterFilters are provided and are based on the parameter lists defined in the PostFinance documentation.
 Parameter filtering is optional, but we recommend using them to enforce expected parameters.